RenderHeads/lib-VideoTester/README.md

 - Add a CI pipeline to Auto Build.
 - Add a built in version of ffprobe to prevent need of  pre installed dependecy
 - Get Audio Streams and Channels, and add appropriate configuration.
+- Add an option to generate a report and save it next to the checked file.

 # Limitations
 - We only check the first stream of the video file.

 # Next Steps
 - Add in a way to read JSON files to configure the tool.

 # Usage and Contribution
 ## Usage License